2.1 What is a virtual world?

 - individuals using an ‘avatar’: an icon or figure that represents that individual within the virtual world.

 It’s likely that if you live in the UK you will have heard of the popular CBeebies site produced by the BBC for pre-schoolers, children under the age of six.
-Music World is another example – a music platform used in primary schools for seven to 12-year-olds where children can create their own avatar to explore music and virtual musical instruments.
+Sesame Street from the USA is another example, with a rich website offering children the opportunity to play educational games, watch videos or make art with their favourite Sesame Street characters.

 Critics of virtual play put forward similar arguments to those used against digital communication more generally.
 They are concerned about the risks of exposure to a wider community and worried that children have less time to spend on real-world play and more ‘meaningful’, face-to-face relationships.